skystar-p/kubix/README.md

       namespace = "default";
     };
     data = {
-      "example.property.1" = "value1";
+      "cool-data" = "foo";
-      "wrong-property" = 12345; # This value should be a string, but it is a number!
+      "wrong-data" = 12345; # This value should be a string, but it is a number!
     };
   };
 }